 |8||Have any of the members of your immediate family or others relatives been diagnosed with diabetes?|

 The screening tool used to evaluate the risk of T2DM was the Finnish Diabetes Risk Score (FINDRISC) .
-This questionnaire is made up of 8 questions (Table 1), which served to assess the risk of developing T2DM.
+The questionnaire is made based on 8 questions (Table 1), which served to assess the risk of developing T2DM.
 FINDRISC categorizes the risk of developing T2DM, according to the total score of the 8 questions as: low, slightly elevated, moderate and high.

 We measured the risk of developing CVD within the next 10 years, by using the Pan American Health Organization (PAHO) risk calculator (https://www.paho.org/ cardioapp/ web/#).
-Six variables are considered: gender, age, smoking habit, systolic blood pressure, diabetes and cholesterol.
-The risk of developing CVD is categorized as: low, moderate, high and very high.
+In this questionnaire, six variables were considered: gender, age, smoking habit, systolic blood pressure, diabetes and cholesterol.
+The risk of developing CVD was categorized as: low, moderate, high and very high.

 An association between the risks of developing T2DM and CVD was performed using IBM SPSS Statistics version 24.0 software.
 The Fisher’s Exact test for independence, was used for this purpose.

-The ages of the 150 participants was between 40 to 78 years with a mean of 52.9 years (standard deviation 8.4).
+The ages of the 150 participants were between 40 to 78 years with a mean of 52.9 years (standard deviation 8.4).
 Table 2 shows the other characteristics of the participants.

 |Number of participants||Percentage (%)|